 APT35 - Based in Tehran, it is believed to be associated with the government of Iran.
 It conducts cyberattack campaigns across many countries and is attempting to establish footholds in major government organizations, military, and critical infrastructures.
 Aliases: Ajax Security Team, Cobalt Gypsy, Cutting Kitten, Ghambar, MagicHound, Newscaster, Rocket Kitten.
 Known attack methods: watering hole, email phishing, fake social media profiles.
 Known malware used: TinyZBot and DownPaper.

 APT39 - This Iranian cyberespionage group has been active since at least 2014.
 Aliases: Chafer.
 Known attack methods: use of various trojans and backdoors such as SEAWEED and CACHEMONY; malware such as CLEARPIPE, POWBAT/CLAYSLIDE, QANAT, RazorRAT, SEAWEED/Remexi.

 How Anomali Helps

 The Anomali Threat Research Team provides actionable threat intelligence that helps customers, partners, and the security community to detect and mitigate the most serious threats to their organizations.
 The team frequently publishes threat research in the form of white papers, blogs, and bulletins that are made available to the security community, general public, and news organizations.
-Intelligence and bulletins about threat actors and related Indicators of Compromise (IOCs) are integrated directly into Anomali Altitude customers’ security infrastructures to enable faster and more automated detection, blocking, and response.
+Intelligence and bulletins about threat actors and related Indicators of Compromise (IOCs) are integrated directly into Anomali customers’ security infrastructures to enable faster and more automated detection, blocking, and response.